The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 These businesses, whether they are accommodations, guides or experiences, have limited availability, a situation that makes them somewhat exclusive.
 For this reason we recommend that you plan your trip to Cape Verde as far in advance as possible, preferably at least 4 months in advance.

-An indispensable requirement to enjoy your trip without any inconvenience of any kind.
+An essential requirement to enjoy your trip without inconvenience of any kind.
 You will find bottled mineral water in all accommodations, bars and establishments.

 In addition to using sunscreen, it is also very important that you moisturize constantly throughout the day as the sun is very intense.

-If we also carry a reusable bottle with us, we will avoid the use of more plastic by acquiring as large containers as possible to refill.
+If we also carry a reusable bottle with us, we will avoid the use of more plastic.
+Use containers as large as possible to refill.

-And these are the 10 essential tips for traveling to Cape Verde, the Creole archipelago.
+And these are the 10 essential tips to travel to Cape Verde, the Creole archipelago.
 Remember that you will find much more information on our website, instagram and youtube channel.

 And an extra bonus!